Hiking the 2nd Most Climbed Mountain: Mount Hood

 One of our side trips took us to the famous Timberline Lodge and we decided to add a short 5 mile hike to Zigzag Canyon Lookout at the last minute.

-Constructed in 1937, Timberline Lodge stands on the south slope of Mt.
-Hood at an elevation of 6,000 feet.
-It is one of Oregon’s most popular tourist attractions, drawing nearly two million visitors every year. in its prime location.
-This magnificent building was used as the exterior location for the Overlook Hotel in the Stanley Kubrick film 'The Shining'.
+Built in 1937, Timberline Lodge is situated on the southern slope of Mt.
+Hood at an altitude of 6,000 feet.
+It ranks among Oregon’s top tourist destinations, attracting almost two million visitors annually.
+This impressive structure served as the exterior setting for the Overlook Hotel in Stanley Kubrick's film 'The Shining'.

-The lodge contains a large collection of works by C.S.
-Price, who the state historical society has said "may be Oregon's most important and influential painter."
-He also happens to be the uncle of one of our friends from California.
+The lodge houses an extensive collection of works by C.S.
+Price, whom the state historical society has described as "possibly Oregon's most significant and influential painter."
+He is also the uncle of one of our friends from California.

-From this photo, you would never know that we visited in July, but Timberline Ski Area is one of North America's only year-round operating ski facilities; closing for two weeks in September for maintenance activities.
-It definitely was strange seeing so many boarders and skiers carrying their equipment to the lift.
+Looking at this photo, you wouldn't guess that our visit was in July.
+Timberline Ski Area is among the few ski facilities in North America that operate year-round, only closing for two weeks in September for maintenance.
+It was certainly unusual to see so many snowboarders and skiers carrying their gear to the lift.

-The winter season on the lower mountain typically runs from early to mid-November through Memorial Day.
-But it's the summer ski season that sets Mt Hood Timberline ski area apart.
-The Palmer Lift, ascending to 8,450 feet on the Palmer snowfield (red arrow), allows ski operation to continue through the summer months.
-So much snow falls on this snowfield that the lift is completely buried and doesn’t operate during the winter months.
+On the lower mountain, the winter season generally spans from early to mid-November until Memorial Day.
+However, what truly distinguishes the Mt Hood Timberline ski area is its summer ski season.
+The Palmer Lift reaches 8,450 feet on the Palmer snowfield (indicated by the red arrow), enabling skiing to continue throughout the summer.
+The snow accumulation on this snowfield is so significant that the lift is entirely buried and remains non-operational during the winter months.

-During a bad low snow season, Mt Hood can receive in excess of 21 feet and in a high snow season like 2015-2016 over 38 feet of snow.
+In a poor snow season, Mt.
+Hood can accumulate more than 21 feet of snow, while in a high snow season like 2015-2016, it can exceed 38 feet.

 Unfortunately, skiing was not in our plans.